StefFrustagli/sfrustagli-freelance-journalist/README.md

 - Implement the 'About' page:
   - add interactive information to make my personality more appealing to viewers.
 E.g. what I am reading at the moment, boardgames I've been playing, podcasts I am listening to, etc.

-## Technologies used
+### Technologies used
+### Languages
-Programming languages used in this project are HTML and CSS.
+- Programming languages used in this project are **HTML5** and **CSS3**.
+### Frameworks, Programs & Libraries
+-   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
+-   [GitHub:](https://github.com/) was used as the repository for the project after being pushed from Git.
+-   [Figma:](https://www.figma.com/) was used to create wireframes during the design process.
+-   [Google Fonts:](https://fonts.google.com/) was used to import fonts into the style.css.
+-   [Font Awesome:](https://fontawesome.com/) was used to add icons in the footer.
+-   [ImgBB:](https://imgbb.com/) was used to upload images and extract the source code.
+-   [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.

 ## Testing
 Testing information can be found in [TESTING.md file](TESTING.md).